dalgard/meteor-viewmodel/README.md

 The goal of `dalgard:viewmodel` is to cut down to the core of this pattern and provide the leanest possible API for gaining the largest possible advantage from it.

-Check out the example below and other `/examples` in the repo at [dalgard-viewmodel.meteor.com](http://dalgard-viewmodel.meteor.com/).

 ## Quickstart